5 ways you can tell that it’s FINALLY spring in the Netherlands

 READ MORE | Dutch Quirk #115: Sit on terraces year-round

-To fully enjoy this experience you have to be quick off the mark as the terrassen fill up quickly — and the Dutch and queuing don’t exactly go hand in hand.
+Are you ready?
+To fully enjoy this experience, you must be quick: the terrassen fill up quickly — and the Dutch don’t do queues.

 Once they open, catapult yourself into the first available seat and enjoy getting tipsy (zat) in the splendid spring sunshine!